mhostetter/galois/README.md

 ```

 The `galois` ufunc runtime has a floor, however.
 This is due to a requirement to `view` the output
 array and convert its dtype with `astype()`.
-For example, for small array sizes numpy is faster than
+For example, for small array sizes NumPy is faster than
 `galois` because it doesn't need to do these conversions.

 ```python